ericksonreyes/awesome-technical-exam/docs/GITHUB_API_REQUIREMENTS.md

 In order to access the API endpoint described above, another endpoint should be created for user registration and login.

+## Required technologies
+- PHP
+- Redis
+- MySQL
+- Choose a framework that you are familiar with.

 ## Rules
 - Schema for User registration should be created in MySQL
 - Only registered users can request a list of GitHub user information.